learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 ##### `document.getElementById()`

-This method provides the quickest access to a node, but it requires that we know a very specific piece of information &mdash; its `id`.
+This method provides the quickest access to a node, but it requires that we know a very specific piece of information — its `id`.
 This method can only return one element, since CSS `id`s are expected to be unique.

 Given the following DOM tree: